 A Reason to Stand began as Boyson told her story of trauma and how she was able to persevere after the murder of her husband.

 As told on Dateline NBC, on March 11, 2011 detectives told Boyson that her husband was having an affair and had been shot two times—once in the forehead and once in the heart—just hours before by his secret mistresses’ husband.
 She was now a widow and single mother of five children.

 After years of waiting for the murder trial, Ashlee found herself stuck in a dark, fearful world.
 As the trial came to an end, nothing changed.
 She began to find peace in words, writing on a blog she called The Moments We Stand (www.themomentswestand.com) She shared her fears, insecurities, and faith for anyone who also felt broken.
 Through her readers, an online family was formed.

 “I wish I would have known all that time that I wasn’t alone—that there were others who had walked dark roads and we could do it together,” Boyson said.

 She began to be driven to help those stuck in the fear and grief of losing a life they once knew, to feel brave enough to start again and know they weren’t alone.
-After her story aired on Dateline NBC, Dr. Phil, and many other murder mystery series Boyson found friendships from all over the world forming.
-After a call from Allicia Johnson sharing the story of her father’s murder, they began to realize that though no two stories were the same, the PTSD and crippling trauma they had lived— were almost identical.
+After her story aired on Dateline NBC, Dr. Phil, and many other murder mystery series Boyson found friendships from all over the world forming, she began to realize that though no two stories were the same, the PTSD and crippling trauma they all had lived— were almost identical.

 As more stories were shared, the common thread of fear and pain united survivors from all walks of life living a story they did not choose to become apart of the family A Reason to Stand—which is quickly turning into a global movement as they collaborate with communities, businesses and other non-profits working to spread light.